Voting age: United Kingdom

 The report of the Power Inquiry in 2006 called for a reduction of the voting age, and of the candidacy age for the House of Commons, to 16.
-On the same day the Chancellor of the Exchequer, Gordon Brown, indicated in an article in The Guardian that he favoured a reduction provided it was made concurrently with effective citizenship education.
+On the same day the Chancellor of the Exchequer, Gordon Brown, indicated in an article in The Guardian that he favored a reduction provided it was made concurrently with effective citizenship education.

 The Ministry of Justice published in 2007 a Green Paper entitled The Governance of Britain, in which it proposed the establishment of a "Youth Citizenship Commission".
 The Commission would examine the case for lowering the voting age.
 On launching the paper in the House of Commons, Prime Minister Gordon Brown said: "Although the voting age has been 18 since 1969, it is right, as part of that debate, to examine, and hear from young people themselves, whether lowering that age would increase participation."

 During the Youth Parliament debates of in 2009 in the House of Commons, Votes at 16 was debated and young people of that age group voted for it overwhelmingly as a campaign priority.
 In April 2015, Labour announced that it would support the policy if it won an overall majority in the 2015 general election, which it failed to do.

-There was some criticism about not reducing the voting age to 16 years for the referendum on the membership in the European Union in 2016.
+Surrounding Brexit, in June 2016, the government was criticised for not lowering the voting age to 16 for the referendum.

-YouGov poll research from 2018 shows that whilst the public are still opposed, there is growing support for extending the franchise.
-As of May 2019, all the main parties, with the exception of the Conservatives, back reducing the age to 16.
-Some have argued the Conservatives are hypocritical not to support this, as they allow 16-year-olds to vote in their leadership elections.
-It is also argued that all the main parties' approach is self-serving as younger voters are thought more likely to support left leaning parties and remaining in the EU, and less likely to support right leaning parties, and leaving the EU.
+In July 2024 however, Keir Starmer the current leader of the UK Labour Party, became elected as Prime Minister of the United Kingdom.
+As part of the parties 2024 manifesto (in the run up to the general election) Labour maintained this previous position, Keir Starmer himself confirming that he would lower the voting age from 18 to 16 in all elections (if elected).
+Prior to the 2024 election, the voting age in both Scotland and Wales was and is already set at 16, by the relevant governments of both UK nations (see detail specifics below).

+In July 2025, the government announced that the minimum voting age for all elections in the UK would be reduced to 16 by the 2029 general election, branding it a "seismic" change, in addition to adding bank cards as valid voter ID.

 Scotland

 The Scottish National Party conference voted unanimously on 27 October 2007 for a policy of reducing the voting age to 16 (the age of majority in Scotland), as well as in favour of a campaign for the necessary power to be devolved to the Scottish Parliament.

 In September 2011, it was announced that the voting age was likely to be reduced from 18 to 16 for the Scottish independence referendum.
 This was approved by the Scottish Parliament in June 2013.

 In June 2015, the Scottish Parliament voted unanimously to reduce the voting age to 16 for elections for the Scottish Parliament and for Scottish local government elections.
+The voting age in Scotland remains 18 for UK general elections.